Plasmacytoma clinical trials at UC Cancer

 at UC Davis

-Our lead scientists for Plasmacytoma medical studies include Aaron Rosenberg.
+Our lead scientists for Plasmacytoma research studies include Aaron Rosenberg.